 SART is a professional Theatre in the Blue Ridge Mountains located on campus alongside Summerland North Carolina.
-SART was founded in 1975 and the mission has been to produce quality theatre concerning Appalachia that portray the rich heritage of its people, and to promote the development of new works.
+SART was founded in 1975 and the mission has been to produce quality theatre concerning Appalachia that portrays the rich heritage of its people and to promote the development of new works.
 SART has a 42-year history of professional productions.
-World Premieres have graced the Owen stage; Appalachian/Southern heritage plays have educated and honored the locale of our artistic home; musicals both big and small have delighted our audiences; and the magic of theatre has affected both company members and patrons alike.
+World Premieres have graced the Owen stage; Appalachian/Southern heritage plays have educated and honored the locale of our artistic home; musicals both big and small have delighted our audiences, and the magic of theatre has affected both company members and patrons alike.

 Asheville is the closest city to Summerland North Carolina.
 Asheville has a long history as a thriving arts community, and neighborhoods such as the River Arts District bring the best local work to visitors.
 The neighborhood houses working art studios—many open to the public—and hosts studio strolls in June and November when artists hold demonstrations and events.